 The couple wrote their own vows and the ceremony included two readings with suited the day and location perfectly ‘The art of marriage’ and ‘love is…’ which talks about trees and roots entwined.
 I love that they also had the celebrant read out marriage advice from both their mothers.
 What a lovely, personal touch to add to the ceremony.

 After the ceremony the guests enjoyed perusing the extensive grounds sipping champagne and enjoying delicious canapes.
-For those feeling a little more ‘active’ there were a selection of garden games on the lawn.
-This gave us some time to hide from the guests for a while and take some couple portraits.
-We found a secret garden on the Courteenhall estate where Melanie and James could take some time out for themselves reflecting on the day so far.
+For those feeling a little more ‘active’ there were a selection of garden games on the beautiful lawn.
+You can also check this out to make your lawn an impressive one.
+By the way this lawn games gave us some time to hide from the guests for a while and take some couple portraits.
+We found a secret garden (maintained by pest control olympia) on the Courteenhall estate where Melanie and James could take some time out for themselves reflecting on the day so far.
 I loved giving them the space to be ‘alone’ and capturing the genuine, intimate moments between them.

 Their wedding breakfast was held in a marque.
 Melanie and James wanted as much natural, soft light as possible whilst also ensuring that their guests could carry on enjoying the beautiful scenery Courteenhall had to offer.
 They opted for a marque with wall to wall windows, stunning crystal chandeliers and white carpet; all that would reflect the light and cast a soft illuminating grow.
 They dressed the tables with long stem candles, luxury pastel florals from Sarah Harper Flowers and peach linens to coordinate with their overall colour scheme.

 After the wedding breakfast we sneaked away from their guests again and spent some time exploring the outside of the manor house itself.
 With its ancient, stone walls and impressive entrance Courteenhall provided the perfect backdrop for Melanie and James wedding photos.